arunvivekp/fizzbuzz-codetest/README.md

 # Rules:

-A number is Fizz if it’s divisible by 3 or if it has a 3 in it
+A number is Fizz if it’s divisible by 3 or if it has a 3 in it <br />

-A number is Buzz if it’s divisible by 5 or if it has a 5 in it
+A number is Buzz if it’s divisible by 5 or if it has a 5 in it <br />

-A number is FizzBuzz if it satisfies above 2 conditions together
+A number is FizzBuzz if it satisfies above 2 conditions together <br />

 # Maven Commands to run the program
-mvn clean install - (build the program) mvn test - (run the test cases) mvn exec:java - (run the program)
+mvn clean install - (build the program) <br />
+mvn test - (run the test cases) <br />
+mvn exec:java - (run the program) <br />